-Luckily, Alfie is immunised for both Hepatitis B and Tetanus.
-After a thorough wash of his hand, and some relatively obliging blood tests, he’s ready for home.
+Luckily, Alfie is immunized for both Hepatitis B and Tetanus.
+After thoroughly washing his hands, and some relatively obliging blood tests, he’s ready for home.
 His Mum asks if he needs any other medicine to reduce the risk of “catching one of those viruses you mentioned.”

 There is a larger argument that there are risks associated with Hepatitis B immunoglobulin, including that of acquired infection, which must be weighted against the potential benefits of preventing a seroconversion when this may be highly unlikely in the first instance.